netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/coe/README.md

-# Learn how to troubleshoot microservices using Citrix Observability Exporter (COE)
+# Learn how to deploy Citrix Observability Exporter (COE) to monitor ADCs and microservices in cloud-native environment

 In this guide you will learn:
 * What is service mesh lite deployment?